EI-CoreBioinformatics/mikado/README.md

 **"min"
 **"target"

 Each parameter will have a score assigned which varies from 0 to 1.
 If the "target" rescaling is selected, it is *mandatory* to specify a "value" keyword.
 For details, see [RAMPART supporting material (section 2, page3)](http://bioinformatics.oxfordjournals.org/content/suppl/2015/01/29/btv056.DC1/supplementary.pdf)

+Moreover, for each parameter it is possible to configure a "filter", i.e. boundaries after which the score for this parameter is set automatically to 0 (e.g. a 3'UTR total length over 2.5 kbps).
+Each "filter" subfield must contain the following:

+* "operator": one of
+** "eq": equal to
+** "ne": different from
+** "gt": greater than
+** "ge": greater than or equal to
+** "lt": less than
+** "le": less than or equal to
+** "in": value in array of valid values
+** "not in": value not in array of invalid values

+The comparisons are always made against the reference value.